Fed raises U.S. interest rates, sees at least three more years of growth

 The Fed sees the economy growing at a faster-than-expected 3.1 percent this year and continuing to expand moderately for at least three more years, amid sustained low unemployment and stable inflation near its 2 percent target.

-"The labor market has continued to strengthen ... economic activity has been rising at a strong rate," it said in its statement.
+"The labour market has continued to strengthen ... economic activity has been rising at a strong rate," it said in its statement.

 The Fed inserted no substitute language for the dropped 'accommodative' wording in its statement.
 That wording had become less and less accurate since the central bank began increasing rates in late 2015 from a near-zero level, and its removal means the Fed now considers rates near neutral.